The Sonic Dawn: History

-On 21 April 2017, The Sonic Dawn released the second album, Into the Long Night, on Italian Heavy Psych Sounds, record label of Nick Oliveri (former Queens of the Stone Age) and Nebula.
+On 21 April 2017, The Sonic Dawn released their second album, Into the Long Night, on Italian Heavy Psych Sounds, record label of Nick Oliveri (former Queens of the Stone Age) and Nebula.
 The album was recorded during one month's isolation in a remote house by the North Sea in Denmark.
 A mini documentary by filmmaker Bolette Søs covers the unusual recording process.
 The song l'Espion charted on Danish national radio, two weeks as No. 1 on DR P3's music chart, Barometerlisten, remaining in rotation for eight weeks total.
 Also in Sweden the album got some national airplay, while underground radio shows and podcasts continued their interest in the band's psychedelic sound.
 On the release date Uffe Lorenzen (Baby Woodrose's front man) opened for The Sonic Dawn with a solo set.

 As an album Into the Long Night is more explorative and varied in sound, showing both a more sensitive and jazzy quality, while taking the psychedelic aspect further at the same time, as noted by several critics, with Classic Rock Magazine stating that "Denmark is entering the world market for psychedelic drugs."
 The album explores a wider instrumentation, notably featuring Danish jazz legend Morten Grønvad on vibraphone and percussion.
 Upon the release of into the Long Night, The Sonic Dawn played around 60 European shows, including 15 dates with Brant Bjork (formerly of Kyuss and Fu Manchu), who handpicked them as tour support on his Mankind Woman album tour.

 On 1 February 2019, The Sonic Dawn's third album, Eclipse, was released on Heavy Psych Sounds Records.
 Their biggest work to date, with the album's 13 tracks picked among over 40 candidates, according to the group itself.
 Reviewers called it "one of the best psychedelic pop albums of the decade" and "The Sonic Dawn’s preliminary masterpiece".
 The album was recorded to tape at The Village Recording in Copenhagen with producer, Thomas Vang, known for his work with Roger Waters.
 The album singles Forever 1969 and Psychedelic Ranger received moderate national airplay across Europe.
 The Sonic Dawn toured Europe for five weeks in the spring 2019 and has announced two weeks of fall/winter tour, in support of Eclipse.